localstack/docs/content/en/user-guide/security-testing/live-policy-stream/index.md

 title: "IAM Policy Stream"
 linkTitle: "IAM Policy Stream"
 weight: 3
-description: Generate a stream of IAM policies as requests are coming into LocalStack using Live Policy Stream.
+description: Generate a stream of IAM policies as requests are coming into LocalStack using IAM Policy Stream.
 ---

 ## Introduction